13 Minimalist Habits For A Calmer Home And Life

 My goal is to achieve inbox zero twice a day.
 I track it and do it in the morning and at night.
 I started using my friend Kath’s star boxing method.
 She has a free class where she teaches you how to follow it.

-Ever since doing that, I feel like my email has been at the next level.
+Ever since doing that, I feel like my email has improved significantly.
 Everything has a place and a category.
 It’s also nice because it gives me a quick win on my habit tracking every day.

 12. Wishlisting